 Welcome to THE MUSICAL PATRIOT (In Exigency), a web log of information and inspiration.
 Also included are events of interest in my own life.
+Now in its thirteenth year.
 (Comments to any post may be made by clicking on the "COMMENTS" link.
 Commenting is moderated.)
-This blog is now in its twelfth year.
 To get the most out of this blog a free subscription is recommended.
 See "Subscribe To" in the column to the right.

 The article linked to below tells of little niceties of law which make the bombing of Iraq and Syria illegal.
 Especially in the case of Syria where the head of state is opposed to American intervention, but in Iraq, too, America is violating its treaties, according to David Swanson.